jeanetienne/AssetResizer/README.md

-# AssetResizer
+# 🏞 AssetResizer
-Swift framework to resize app icons based on a Xcode .xcasset file
+Swift framework to create app icons based on the content of a .appiconset folder in an asset catalog.